luiscoco/eShop_Tutorial-Step10_Adding_RabbitMQ/README.md

 **RetrieveEventLogsPendingToPublishAsync(Guid transactionId)**: Retrieves a list of integration event log entries that are pending publication, based on a specific transaction ID

-Purpose: To identify events associated with a transaction that need to be published to external systems
+**Purpose**: To identify events associated with a transaction that need to be published to external systems

 **SaveEventAsync(IntegrationEvent @event, IDbContextTransaction transaction)**: Saves a new integration event to the event log, associating it with a database transaction

-Purpose: To ensure that event publishing is part of the same transactional unit as the business operation, ensuring consistency
+**Purpose**: To ensure that event publishing is part of the same transactional unit as the business operation, ensuring consistency

 **MarkEventAsPublishedAsync(Guid eventId)**: Marks an event as successfully published

-Purpose: To indicate that the event has been sent and no further action is required
+**Purpose**: To indicate that the event has been sent and no further action is required

 **MarkEventAsInProgressAsync(Guid eventId)**: Marks an event as being in progress of being published

-Purpose: To prevent duplicate processing or concurrent attempts to publish the same event
+**Purpose**: To prevent duplicate processing or concurrent attempts to publish the same event

 **MarkEventAsFailedAsync(Guid eventId)**: Marks an event as failed to publish

-Purpose: To track and possibly retry events that encountered errors during the publishing process
+**Purpose**: To track and possibly retry events that encountered errors during the publishing process

 **Event-Driven Architecture**: This interface supports the implementation of reliable communication between microservices by managing event publishing and tracking their states